microsoft/cordova-samples/sap-custom-fiori-client/README.md

 ###Before You Begin

-1. First, if you intend to build an Android version of your app:
+1. First, if you intend to build an Android version of your app on Windows you will need to install and configure some dependencies:

 	1. Be sure to install the **Google Repository** and **Google Play Services** (under extras) via the Android SDK Manager (Typically you should run "C:\Program Files (x86)\Android\android-sdk\SDK Manager.exe" as Administrator.)
 	2. Install a version of the Windows **[64-bit JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)** and set your JAVA_HOME environment variable to its location.
 When using Visual Studio, verify **Tools &gt; Options &gt; Tools for Apache Cordova &gt; Environment Variable Overrides** shows this JAVA_HOME location and override it if not.